 When you are talking to a multi-faceted genius like Mr Mani, it is hard to keep track of time.
 So, towards the end of one of the longest conversations I have had in a while, I took stock of time and shot one last question.

 On being asked about what has changed in his journey from being a singer to so much more than that, he let slip, ‘I have just grown older...
 Just that.’

 From behind the anonymity of my telephone, I was so mesmerised by Mr Mani’s philosophy that I wanted him to keep going on.
 However, there was an uncanny sense of perspicuity in his reply which prompted me to tie the loose ends of the conversation.

-I was happy to let the smaller details slide by, and take back with me the story of a modern-day visionary and philosopher who has been an inspiration to many.
+I was happy to let the smaller details slide by, and take back with me the story of a modern-day visionary and philosopher who has been an inspiration to one and many.

 Do not miss the Apple-exclusive release of his latest album ‘Rinse And Repeat’, which might just be the perfect antidote to your quarantine blues.

 Producer and mixing - Keshav Dhar (Sky Harbor)